jorgebucaran/hyperapp/docs/api/h.md

 ### JSX Support

-Hyperapp doesn’t support [JSX](https://reactjs.org/docs/introducing-jsx.html) out-of-the-box.
+Hyperapp doesn't support [JSX](https://reactjs.org/docs/introducing-jsx.html) out-of-the-box.
 That said you can use this custom JSX function to be able to use it.

 ```js
 import { h, text } from "hyperapp"